MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 ### Further view filter reading from the experts

-The list/library view filtering capabilties are extensive.
+The list/library view filtering capabilities are extensive.
 These articles go into further detail, including filtering with managed metadata.

 - Nate Chamberlain: [https://natechamberlain.com/2020/05/09/how-to-filter-a-sharepoint-list-or-library-using-url-parameters/](https://natechamberlain.com/2020/05/09/how-to-filter-a-sharepoint-list-or-library-using-url-parameters/)

 - Piyush K Singh: [https://piyushksingh.com/2019/05/24/generate-modern-list-filter-url-managed-metadata/](https://piyushksingh.com/2019/05/24/generate-modern-list-filter-url-managed-metadata/)

-## Conclusion?this=article
+## Conclusion ?article=done

 This article has hopefully given you awareness of the hidden power of query string URLs, and how they can let the platform do some of the work for you.